How Safe Is The Cloud?

 Take stock of what kind of confidential information you place in the cloud and make sure you understand how the cloud provider can secure that information.
 The time required to securely transition systems and data may be long, but it should not be hurried at the cost of security infrastructure.

 Here at ITS, we help companies migrate to the cloud in the safest and most professional way possible.
 In this article let's discuss what it takes to make this major transition as seamless as possible.

 You may be using cloud computing right now, even though you don't know it.

-The first cloud computing systems are only ten years old, but there are already several organizations—from small startups to multinational businesses, government departments to non-profits—for all kinds of reasons, they're embracing technology.
+The first cloud computing systems are only ten years old, but there are already several organizations—from small startups to multinational businesses, government departments to non-profits—for all kinds of reasons, embracing this technology.

-The greatest difference with the cloud is what it doesn't ask for.
-You don't need any hardware or networking equipment on-site – all you need is a tablet or phone to run the app.
+The greatest difference with the cloud is you don't need any hardware or networking equipment on-site – all you need is a tablet or phone to run the app.

 The cloud "delivers" computing services—including servers, storage, databases, networking, applications, analytics, and intelligence—through the Internet ('the cloud') to offer faster innovation, versatile capital, and economies of scale.

 Usually, you pay only for cloud services that you use, helping you lower your operating costs, operate your infrastructure more effectively, and scale up as your business needs shift.

 - Pros and Cons Of The Cloud For Business